Working Well with Children and Families in Lancashire

 The CAF is a key tool in the early identification of children and young people and families who may experience challenges or who are vulnerable to poor outcomes, underpinning the work of Early Help.

 Anyone can raise a concern about the safety and welfare of a child by calling 0300 123 6720 (or between 8.00pm - 8.00am on 0300 123 6722.)

-However, where the needs of help and support meet Levels 3 and 4 of the Continuum of Need and Thresholds Guidance, professionals are able to submit a referral form directly to Children's Social Care.
+However, where the needs of help and support meet Levels 3 and 4, professionals are able to complete a referral/request for support form via the Multi Agency Safeguarding Hub (MASH)